 Long term personal loans can be used for larger purchases with your repayments spread out over five to seven years.
 While this can be good for your budget with lower weekly, fortnightly or monthly repayments, it’s important to keep in mind that you will be in debt for longer.
 Having a longer term also means that you will pay more interest over the course of your personal loan, making it more expensive than choosing a shorter term.

-Loan term: 1 to 7 years
+- Loan term: 6 months to 7 years

 Which is better: long term loans or short term loans?

 Ultimately, a shorter loan term is better.
 Your repayments may be higher with a short-term personal loan but you will pay less interest overall.